quickstartall/quikcstart-es-java/README.md

         (5)The elastic search api will, by default, run on port 9200 <http://localhost:9200>.
 If it's running on this default port skip         following step
-                If you run elastic search on other port please update the url in ESJestClient as follows. private static final String SERVER_URI = "http://localhost:9200"; (6) Once the elastic serach is started run the class MusicApp in either of the folowing way:
+                If you run elastic search on other port please update the url in ESJestClient as follows. private static final String SERVER_URI = "http://localhost:9200"; (6)Download/clone the project to your local system (7)go to project root directory (quickstartall-es-jest)and run mvn clean package There will be two jars created under target (A) es-jest-1.0-SNAPSHOT (B) es-jest-1.0-SNAPSHOT-jar-with-dependencies Later on is an executable jar created automatically when you run mvn package (8) Once the elastic serach is started run the class MusicApp in either of the folowing way:
-	(6a)java -jar target\es-jest-1.0-SNAPSHOT-jar-with-dependencies.jar
+	(8a)java -jar target\es-jest-1.0-SNAPSHOT-jar-with-dependencies.jar
-	(6b) if you are using eclipse, run MusicApp from the project explorer Right-Click ==> Run As ==> Java Application
+	(8b) if you are using eclipse, run MusicApp from the project explorer Right-Click ==> Run As ==> Java Application

-        (7) You will see output as follows:
+        (9) You will see output as follows:
         Calling sweet API...
         Following Music created successfully.
 Enjoy your day! com.raquibul.quickstartall.es.model.Music@4d826d77[name=Bollywood Track 1,year=Sun May 28 13:09:05 CEST 2017,lyrics=Chhu kar mera mann ko tune kiya isara..,documentId=1]